JohnMachado11/Who-s-Up-There-/README.md

 ```
 5. On your mobile browser type in "192.xxx.x.xx:3000"

-### Special Thanks - Nathan Bergey for creation of the API
+### Special Thanks - Nathan Bergey for creation of the Astros API

 <a href="http://open-notify.org/">Open-Notify Website</a>